Back to Articles

 A QoE is document-heavy: financials, tax returns, bank statements, the Confidential Information Memorandum, and a data room of contracts, all cross-checked against each other.
 Your accountant does the judgment; a lot of the grind is finding and reconciling the source documents.

-That groundwork is exactly what Deal OS is built to accelerate: it reads the documents in a deal workspace and produces source-cited findings — every figure quoted from your own files and verified before you see it — plus contradiction and missing-information audits across the data room.
-It doesn't replace your QoE provider or your judgment; it gets you and your advisors to the questions that matter faster.
+That groundwork is exactly what Deal OS is built to accelerate.
+It reads the documents in a deal workspace and runs a quality-of-earnings first pass: it ties the same EBITDA figure out across the CIM, the financials, and the tax return, flags every discrepancy, and scrutinizes each add-back for whether it survives a sale, with every figure quoted from your own files and verified before you see it, plus contradiction and missing-information audits across the data room.
+It doesn't replace your QoE provider or your judgment; it gets you and your advisors to a defensible number, and the questions that matter, faster, so the paid engagement starts from an organized, already-flagged position instead of a cold data room.
 It's how searchers and sponsors review more deals without hiring an analyst, and it pairs naturally with the broader due diligence checklist.
+You can try the first pass on a deal that looks like yours in the interactive sandbox, no login.

 Frequently asked questions